turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 1. Revisit norms (5 mins)
 2. Discuss (10 mins):

-    * What takeaways did you have from the lesson on job search strategies?
-    * How will your strategy be similar to job searches you've done in the past?
-    * What will be different for you?

-3. As a group, look through some of the resources on [this page](/resources/finding_opportunities) and discuss:

-    * What resources are helpful for you?
-How will you use them in your job search?
-    * How can you use these resources to research companies?
-How can you use them to network?

-4. Spend 10 minutes using the resources on your own and find a job to add to your Huntr board.
-5. To close your conversation today, share out:

-    * What job did you find and how did you find it?
-    * If you were to apply to this job, what other steps would you take?
-How could you find out more about this company?
-    * How can you continue building your job search strategy during the rest of this mod?

 ### Week 5 Prompts & Structure (60 mins) <a name="week-5"></a>
 Today's homeroom is a cover letter feedback workshop with your group.
 Please bring a cover letter that you're working on to the group.